gooddata/GoodData-CL/notification-distro/README.md

-This is GoodData command-line utility.
-The utility contains data modeling, transformation and loading functionality that work on top of the [GoodData REST APIs](http://developer.gooddata.com/api/).
+This is GoodData Notification command-line utility.

 See separate [Windows](#iwin) and [Unix](#iunix) instructions.